iXedium/satisfactory-playground/docs/REFACTORING.md

 * **Persistence**: Automatic saving of settings to localStorage
 * **Extensibility**: New settings can be easily added to appropriate categories

 The Settings refactoring has transformed a simple dropdown menu into a comprehensive settings system that can be accessed via a modal dialog, providing users with greater control over application behavior and appearance.

+## Import/Export Refactoring

+### Component Structure

+The Import/Export functionality has been completely refactored to provide a more modular and maintainable solution:

+- **Services Layer**:
+  - `services/importExport/index.ts`: Core service functions for importing and exporting data

+- **State Management**:
+  - `features/importExportSlice.ts`: Redux slice with actions and reducers for managing import/export state
+  - `hooks/useImportExport.ts`: Custom hook providing easy access to import/export functionality

+- **UI Components**:
+  - `components/import-export/ImportExportSection.tsx`: Reusable component for import/export controls
+  - `components/import-export/ImportExportModal.tsx`: Modal dialog for import/export operations
+  - `components/import-export/index.ts`: Entry point for import/export components

+### Implementation Details

+The refactored import/export system offers several key improvements:

+1. **Modularity**: Separated concerns with dedicated services, state management, and UI components
+2. **Error Handling**: Comprehensive error handling with user-friendly error messages
+3. **User Experience**: Improved UX with loading states, timestamps for last import/export, and clear instructions
+4. **Integration**: Seamlessly integrated with both the CommandBar and Advanced Settings

+### Benefits

+The new import/export functionality provides:

+- **Better User Experience**: Clear visual indicators of operations and statuses
+- **Improved Maintainability**: Modular design makes future changes easier
+- **Better Error Handling**: Robust error reporting and recovery
+- **Data Preservation**: Simple backup and restore functionality for user data

+### Migration Notes

+- The old placeholder buttons in AdvancedSettings have been replaced with the new ImportExportSection component
+- A new button has been added to the CommandBar for quick access to the import/export functionality
+- The Redux store has been updated to include the importExport slice